 How Can Help People with Eating Disorders?

-Previously, research by the Touch Research Institutes at the University of Miami School of Medicine showed that massaged bulimic patients experienced immediate reductions in anxiety and depression, and improvement on several other psychological and behavioral measures.
-Another TRI studyshowed that symptoms of anorexia nervosa were reduced by massage.
+Previously, research by the Touch Research Institutes at the University of Miami School of Medicine showed that massaged bulimic patients experienced immediate reductions in anxiety and depression and improvement on several other psychological and behavioral measures.
+Another TRI study showed that symptoms of anorexia nervosa were reduced by massage.

 Many eating-disorder treatment facilities are aware of the benefits of massage and other complementary therapies, and make them available to their patients.
-At Sierra Tucson, one of the top treatment facilities, for example, patients may receive massage, chiropractic, reiki, qi gong, acupuncture, shiatsu and Zero Balancing as aspects of treatment that focuses on mind-body-spirit healing.
+At Sierra Tucson, one of the top treatment facilities, for example, patients may receive massage, chiropractic, reiki, qi gong, acupuncture, shiatsu and Zero Balancing as aspects of treatment that focus on mind-body-spirit healing.